MarcCruzs/assignment_6/README.md

 # CS 2520 Assignment 6
-### Group Members: Mark Cruz, Prerna Joshi, Johnathan Mitri, and Zack Wawi
+### Group Members: Marc Cruz, Prerna Joshi, Johnathan Mitri, and Zack Wawi

 The purpose of this assignment is to refactor the file /Intro to Pygame Graphics/major league soccer animation/graphics_v4.py